rgoodie/WaitList/README.md

 How to use
 =
+Install and activate the module.
 First go to the administration page as such.

 ![Adding Names](img/adding_names.png "Adding names")